mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/add-panel.md

 1. Click **Add an empty panel**.

-   Grafana creates an empty time-series panel and selects the default data source.
+   Mosaicoo creates an empty time-series panel and selects the default data source.

 1. In the first line of the **Query** tab, click the drop-down list and select a data source.